+(4.1.8) Suggest limiting dietary phosphate intake in the treatment of hyperphosphataemia alone or in combination with other treatments.
+(2D) It is reasonable to consider phosphate source (e.g. animal, vegetable, additives) in making dietary recommendations.
+(Not Graded)

 (4.1.9) In patients on dialysis, suggest increasing dialytic phosphate removal in the treatment of persistent hyperphosphataemia.
 (2C)

 Rationale for guideline update

 4.1.1 Treatment decisions based on serial lab results

-2009 guidance Not in guideline

-2017 update 4.1.1

-In patients with CKD G3a-G5D, treatments of CKD-MBD should be based on serial assessments of phosphate, calcium and PTH levels considered together (Not Graded)

 This new recommendation was provided in order to emphasise the complexity and interaction of CKD-MBD laboratory parameters.

 4.1.2 Treatment goals for hyperphosphataemia

-2009 guidance

-4.1.1

-In patients with CKD G3a-G5, maintain serum phosphate in the normal range

-2017 update

-4.1.2

-In patients with CKD G3a-G5D, lower elevated phosphate levels towards the normal range (2C)

 There is an absence of data supporting that efforts to maintain phosphate in the normal range are of benefit to CKD G3a-G4 patients, including some safety concerns.
-Treatment should aim at overt hyperphosphataemia.
+Treatment should aim at overt hyperphosphataemia

 4.1.3 Treatment goals for hypercalcaemia

-2009 guidance

-4.1.2

-In patients with CKD G3a-G5D, maintain serum calcium in the normal range

-2017 update 4.1.3

-In adult patients with CKD G3a-G5D, avoid hypercalcaemia (2C)

 Mild and asymptomatic hypocalcaemia (e.g. in the context of calcimimetic treatment) can be tolerated in order to avoid inappropriate calcium loading in adults.

 4.1.5 Phosphate-binding agents in hyperphosphataemia

-2009 guidance

-4.1.4

-In patients with CKD G3a-G5 (2D) and G5D (2B) use phosphate-binding agents in the treatment of hyperphosphataemia

-2017 update

-4.1.5

-In adult patients with CKD G3a-G5D, decisions about phosphate-lowering treatment should be based on progressively or persistently elevated serum phosphate (Not Graded)

 Emphasises the perception that early 'preventive' phosphate-lowering treatment is currently not supported by data.
-The broader term 'phosphate-lowering' treatment is used instead of phosphate-binding agents because all possible approaches (i.e. binders, diet, dialysis) can be effective.
+The broader term 'phosphatelowering' treatment is used instead of phosphate-binding agents because all possible approaches (i.e. binders, diet, dialysis) can be effective tients with CKD G3a-G5D, treatments C-MBD should be based on serial ssments of phosphate, calcium and PTH patients with CKD G3a-G5D, lower

+7 update

+- rmal range (2C)

+17 update

+dult patients with CKD G3a-G5D, id hypercalcaemia (2C)

+7 update

+lult patients with CKD G3a-G5D, decisions t phosphate-lowering treatment should be ed on progressively or persistently elevated

 4.1.6 Restricted use of calcium-based phosphate binders

-2009 guidance 4.1.5

 ... restrict the dose of Ca-based phosphate binders in the presence of persistent or recurrent hypercalcaemia (1B) ... arterial calcification and/or adynamic bone disease and/or if serum PTH levels are persistently low (2C)

-2017 update 4.1.6 In adult patients with CKD G3a-G5D receiving phosphate-lowering treatment, restrict the dose of Ca-based phosphate binder (2B) New evidence from 3 RCTs supports a more general recommendation to restrict calcium-based phosphate binders in hyperphosphataemic patients, across all severities of CKD.
-Evidence to support the guideline update:12 Open-label, randomised, controlled, parallel-group study of Ca-based vs Ca-free phosphate binder in dialysis-dependent CKD patients (N=466)
+In adult patients with CKD G3a-G5D receiving phosphate-lowering treatment, restrict the dose of Ca-based phosphate binder (2B)

+New evidence from 3 RCTs supports a more general recommendation to restrict calcium-based phosphate binders in hyperphosphataemic patients, across all severities of CKD.

+Evidence to support the guideline update:12

+Open-label, randomised, controlled, parallel-group study of Ca-based vs Ca-free phosphate binder in dialysis-dependent CKD patients (N=466)

-^{}Sevelamer vs Ca carbonate Republished with permission of Elsevier on behalf of the National Kidney Foundation from Di Iorio B et al. Am J Kidney Dis.
+Sevelamer vs Ca carbonate

+Republished with permission of Elsevier on behalf of the National Kidney Foundation from Di Jorio B et al. Am J Kidney Dis.
 2013;62:771-8.
-Ca: Calcium: CV: Cardiovascular.
-Patients receiving the Ca-based binder experienced higher CV mortality due to cardiac arrhythmias, all-cause CV mortality and all-cause mortality vs. patients receiving the Ca-free binder, even when adjusted for confounding variables 4.1.8 Limiting dietary phosphate intake 2009 guidance 4.1.7 ... limit dietary phosphate intake in the treatment of hyperphosphataemia alone or in combination with other treatments 2017 update 4.1.8 In patients with CKD G3a-G5D, limit dietary phosphate intake in the treatment of hyperphosphataemia alone or in combination with other treatments (2D).
-It is reasonable to consider phosphate source (e.g. animal, vegetable, additives) in making dietary recommendations (Not Graded) New data on phosphate sources were deemed to be included as an additional qualifier to the previous recommendation CHAPTER 4.2 TREATMENT OF ABNORMAL PTH LEVELS IN CKD-MBD4 What the guideline statements say In patients with CKD G3a-G5 not on dialysis:
+Ca: Calcium: CV: Cardiovascular

+Patients receiving the Ca-based binder experienced higher CV mortality due to cardiac arrhythmias, all-cause CV mortality and all-cause mortality vs. patients receiving the Ca-free binder, even when adjusted for confounding variables

+4.1.8 Limiting dietary phosphate intake

+New data on phosphate sources were deemed to be included as an additional qualifier to the previous recommendation

+CHAPTER 4.2 TREATMENT OF ABNORMAL PTH LEVELS IN CKD-MBD4

+In patients with CKD G3a-G5 not on dialysis: